adityapatil37/PIDS/README.md

   * **Advanced Alerting**: Integrate with services like Twilio (SMS), SendGrid (email), or Slack/Discord for more robust notifications.
   * **Cross-Camera Tracking**: Implement more advanced logic to see if a `track_id` that disappears from one camera reappears on another shortly after, enabling true cross-camera tracking.
   * **Performance Optimization**: Use TensorRT to optimize the models for higher FPS on NVIDIA GPUs.

+Copyright © 2025 Aditya Patil.
+All rights reserved.
+This project and its contents may not be use, copied, modified, or distributed without explicit permission.